Bureau of Land Management: Second Trump administration

 nominated Kathleen Sgamma, a petroleum industry lobbyist who contributed to Project 2025, to lead the BLM.
 Sgamma had previously served as president of the Western Energy Alliance, an association of independent oil and natural gas companies with interests on public lands.

 Sgamma withdrew her nomination on April 10, just as her confirmation hearing was about to begin.
+In November 2025, Trump nominated Steve Pearce to be the BLM Director.
+He was confirmed by the Senate on May 18, 2026, and sworn in on May 20, 2026.

+On January 12, 2026, the Department of the Interior established the U.S. Wildland Fire Service within the Office of the Secretary to consolidate wildland fire operations previously administered separately by the BLM, the Bureau of Indian Affairs, the National Park Service and the U.S. Fish and Wildlife Service.
+The BLM began transferring much of its firefighting capacity and coordination functions to the new service in phases; its Alaska Fire Service also transferred in 2026.
+The BLM continued to coordinate with the new service on fire management activities and land-use decisions affecting BLM-managed lands.

 Programs

 Most of the public lands held by the Bureau of Land Management are located in the western states.